WWW.SARASAUTISMSITE.COM

 “I was the one who had to adapt to ‘autism-friendly’ routines.
 Many days, he’d be running around, pulling the curtains down, scribbling on the walls… flooding the bathroom… chaotic, yeah.”

-In this article, siblings described the long-term impact of autism on family life.
-The article talks about staying constantly on the alert as to what was going on… continual hyper-vigilance.
+Tozer, R., Atkin, K. (2015) say that siblings described the long-term impact of autism on family life.
+They talk about staying constantly on the alert as to what was going on… continual hyper-vigilance.
 Most siblings expressed “sadness and frustration at the limited reciprocity in the relationship with their sibling.”
 Plus the siblings trying to balance the demands of family time with their personal time.

 18% I am a Canadian white woman with a tree hugging granola crunching soul, married to an older black man who has never gone camping and thinks orange soda is healthy.
 We both hate guns, don’t drink and chose not to spank our kids.
 Our home is a very comfortable place where passionate arguments are sometimes learned from and always respected.